helloakn/node-multi-authorizer-jwt/README.md

 ![alt text](resources/test.png)

 ## Swagger
-we can accept our swagger from this link...
+we can reach to our swagger from this link...
 [Link](http://localhost:9999/swagger/)  API Doc swagger -> http://localhost:9999/swagger/
 We can test the api ourselves.